The national curriculum for design and technology aims to ensure that all pupils:

 - understand and apply the principles of nutrition and learn how to cook.

-At Short Heath, Design & Technology are taught in a cross-curricular way through our Creative Curriculum.
+At Short Heath, Design & Technology is taught in a cross-curricular way through our Creative Curriculum.
 We believe that this makes learning more purposeful and allows children to make links in their learning between different subjects.

 We have developed a whole school progression of skills in these subjects which ensure that children make good progress in their understanding of the content of their curriculum and their ability to apply their developing skills in a range of contexts.